zeplin/cli-connect-angular-plugin/README.md

 This plugin provides a processor to gather code snippets and descriptions from Angular components.

+## Dependencies

+We use a forked version of [Compodoc](https://github.com/compodoc/compodoc) to gather details about Angular components.
+It just exposes some small parts of the repository be used as a library.

 ## Usage

 Install this package along with @zeplin/cli npm package